 (b) Assignment of responsibility to notify air traffic of implementation and cessation of the LADP.
-NOTE-
+NOTErunway queues and minimize the amount of time an aircraft spends on the ground after being deiced.

 Air traffic facilities should not become the triggering mechanism except in rare circumstances.
 If air traffic is designated as the triggering mechanism, submit the proposed LADP to the Terminal Operations Service Area office for approval.